Lebanon–Spain relations: Cooperation

 In the new Master Plan (2013–2016) and as a result of the work of geographic and sectoral concentration, Lebanon will no longer be a priority country and the actions that will be carried out in the country will be framed within regional programs, specifically the Maintaining Strength and Resilience for Local Governments (MASAR) program that aims to promote institutional, social and economic development policies that support democratic governance and social cohesion of the partner countries of North Africa and the Middle East, by strengthening their institutions and their civil society.

-Spain in UNFIL
+Spain in UNIFIL

-Spain, France and Italy provide half the forces of the UNFIL deployment in Southern Lebanon tasked with upholding UN security council decision 1701 which tasked UNFIL and the Lebanese army with keeping Iranian proxy Hezbollah north of the Litani river which subsequently violated by Hezbollah.
+Spain, France and Italy provide half the forces of the UNIFIL deployment in Southern Lebanon tasked with upholding UN security council decision 1701 which tasked UNIFIL and the Lebanese army with keeping Iranian proxy Hezbollah north of the Litani river which subsequently violated by Hezbollah.
 In 2015, a Spanish soldier was killed during fighting between Israel and Hezbollah.